 - promotes the spiritual, moral, cultural, mental and physical development of pupils

 at the school and of society, and

 - prepares pupils at the school for the opportunities, responsibilities and

 The national curriculum provides pupils with an introduction to the essential knowledge that they need to be educated citizens.
 It introduces pupils to the best that has been thought and said; and helps engender an appreciation of human creativity and achievement.

-During these years students are expected to study English, Maths, Science, Geography, History, ICT, Foreign Language (French, German or Russian), Music, PE, Art and PSHE.
-Children studying the Ukrainian Atestat will not study International History, PSHE and Study Skills.
+During these years students study English, Maths, Science, Geography, History, ICT, Foreign Language (French, German or Russian), Music, PE, Art and PSHE.
+Students studying the Ukrainian Atestat will have the opportunity to access an adapted curriculum.